 Al Lopez replaced Marty Marion as White Sox manager.
 Marion, who did a fine job in replacing Paul Richards, had missed an important board meeting to be with his family at an event.
-It was all the excuse the Sox needed to let him go, despite third-place finishes and winning records in 1955 and 1956.
+It was all the excuse the Sox needed to apply pressure for a change, despite third-place finishes and winning records in 1955 and 1956.
 Marion resigned his post on October 25, with full pay for the 1957 season.

-“The Senor,” though, would prove to be a most able replacement.
-Lopez had nine straight winning seasons with the club and copped the 1959 American League pennant.
+“The Señor,” though, would prove to be a most able replacement.
+Lopez would end up with nine straight winning seasons for the White Sox and copped the 1959 American League pennant.
 Many say he was the finest manager in team history.
 He holds the franchise record for the highest winning percentage for any manager who lasted at least five full seasons (.562).
-Lopez eventually won 840 games over nine full seasons and two partial ones.
+Lopez eventually won 840 games in Chicago over nine full seasons and two partial ones.

 La Russa began his managing career with the Sox from 1979-86, posting four winning seasons and taking the 1983 Western Division championship.
 But he hadn’t managed since retiring at the end of the 2011 season with the Cardinals, and his age was a concern to many given the global pandemic.

-La Russa, though was at the forefront of the analytical revolution in baseball, was the first manager to set up a bullpen to bridge things to a “closer,” and won World Series titles in Oakland and St. Louis.
-Since 2011 he had worked in the front offices for Arizona, Boston and the Angels.
+La Russa, though, was at the forefront of the analytical revolution in baseball, was the first manager to set up a bullpen to bridge pitchers to a “closer,” and won World Series titles in Oakland and St. Louis.
+Since 2011, he had worked in the front offices for Arizona, Boston and the Angels.

 With the White Sox feeling they had moved into serious contention for championships with a young, talented team, La Russa appeared to be, in their minds, the man to take them to the next level.
 At 76, he became the third-oldest person to manage a major league team, behind Connie Mack and Jack McKeon.

-Under his guidance and despite crippling injuries, the White Sox won 93 games and the Central Division title in 2021 before losing to the Astros in the ALDS.
+Under La Russa’s guidance in 2021, the White Sox won 93 games and the Central Division title before losing to the Astros in the ALDS.